Heels Were Never Just for Women: Men in Heels

 During the centuries when horses were the primary, or only, mode of transportation and integral to military campaigns, heels served very practical purposes.
 They helped keep feet in stirrups and provided balance when required to stand in the saddle.
 This is seen as early as 10th century Persia.

-Heels in 17th Century Europe
+Heels in 17th-Century Europe

 The 17th century saw a prolific rise in men’s heels.
-Though they continued to serve their original purpose for riding, there was also one’s court style to consider.
+Though they continued to serve their original purpose – the riding, there was also one’s court style to consider.
 They became a sign of wealth and status.
 And if the heel was red, even better for the wearer as that indicated the king favored that person.

 Notice that pose of Louis XIV – he’s (not so subtly) showing off his legs.
 In his younger days, he choreographed and performed his own ballet routines.
-He was clearly very proud of his legs though the top half of the king doesn’t quite match the bottom half, but semantics, right?
+He was clearly very proud of his legs even though the top half of the king doesn’t quite match the bottom half, but semantics, right?

 Coinciding with this new male trend were those women who had adopted more masculinized and militarized attire.
 This included shorter hair, accessories like pipes and weapons (as one does), and, as is believed by Semmelhack, the inclusion of heels.